DevCard Concepts

 Direct Readiness

-Can this person do this specific job with minimal ramp?
-How much of what you need have they already practiced, in production, recently?
-This is the "day one impact" dimension.
+Can this person do this job with minimal ramp?
+How much have they already practiced, in production, recently?
+The "day one impact" dimension.

 Transferable Capability

-What underlying capability transfers even when the exact tools don't match?
-A payments engineer might score 38 on Direct Readiness for an infrastructure role but 71 on Transferable Capability — because the systems thinking, the failure handling, and the production discipline all carry over.
-This is the "adjacent fit" dimension.
-The person you would have missed.
+What transfers even when the tools don't match?
+A payments engineer might score 38% on Direct Readiness but 71% on Transferable Capability.
+This is the person you would have missed.

 Delivery Strength

 Can they finish things?
-Ship to production under real constraints?
+Ship under real constraints?
 Own the outcome when it gets ambiguous?
-This separates the person who can start a project from the person who can land it safely.
-Completion over output.
+This separates the person who starts projects from the person who lands them safely.

 Motivation Alignment